Root-finding with Implicit Deflation: Taming Wild Roots by Means of Deflation

 In {\em explicit deflation} we first compute the coefficients of $q(x)$.
 If the roots of the quotient $q(x)$ are well isolated from the other roots of $p(x)$, we can apply the efficient method of Delves and Lyness \cite{DL67}.
-The root-finders of \cite{S82} and \cite{K98} incorporate its advanced versions; \cite{P18} presents them in a concise form.
+The root-finders of \cite{S82} and \cite{K98} incorporate its advanced versions; \cite{P19} presents them in a concise form.

 Bini and Fiorentino argue in \cite{BF00} that explicit deflation of a polynomial $p(x)$ does not preserve its sparseness and in some cases can be numerically unstable, for instance, in the case of a polynomial $p(x)=x^d\pm 1$ of a large degree $d$.
-These potential problems somewhat limit the value of explicit deflation, but are not an issue for a wide range of inputs, even where a polynomial $q(x)$ has large degree $w$.
-Moreover we can completely avoid these problems by applying {\em implicit deflation}, that is, applying functional iterations that evaluate $q(x)$ at a point $x$ as the ratio $p(x)/t(x)$ for $t(x)=p_d\prod^d_{j=1+w}(x-x_j)$.
+These potential problems somewhat limit the value of explicit deflation where a polynomial $q(x)$ has large degree $w$.
+Moreover we can completely avoid these problems by applying {\em implicit deflation}, that is, applying functional iterations that evaluate $q(x)$ at a point $x$ as the ratio $\frac{p(x)}{t(x)}$ for $t(x)=p_d\prod^d_{j=1+w}(x-x_j)$.

 We can readily implement this recipe in the case of functional interpolation iterations of \cite[Section 7]{MP13}.
-Moreover $W_p(x)=W_q(x)$, as we can readily verify by combining equations (\ref{eqpolyp}) and (\ref{eqwdk}), and so for Weierstrass's and Ehrlich's iterations (\ref{eqwdk}) implicit deflation amounts to their usual recursive application restricted just to $w$ approximations to $w$ wild roots.

-Let us specify implicit deflation when we apply Newton's iterations and rely on the following well-known identity (cf. \cite{M54}),
+Let us specify implicit deflation when we apply Newton's iterations and the following well-known identity (cf. \cite{M54}),

-Dario A. Bini in \cite{B17} proposed to improve numerical stability of this algorithm by means of scaling as follows:
+Dario A. Bini (private communication) proposed to improve numerical stability of this algorithm by means of scaling as follows: